pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/organization_of_test_cases.rst

 Organization of Test Cases and Order of Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Automatic test cases (FCIDECOMP.\*.TC.01.\*) test the FCIDECOMP software can be used to
+Automatic test cases (FCIDECOMP.CLI.TC.01.01 and FCIDECOMP.PY.TC.01.01) test
+the FCIDECOMP software can be used to decompress FC1 L1c NRT data
-decompress FC1 L1c NRT data via command line tools and via Python.
+via command line tools and via Python.
 The netCDF4 `nccopy` tool is taken as reference for command line tools,
-and the netCDF4 Python library is taken ar reference for use via Python.
+and the `netCDF4` Python library is taken as reference for use via Python.

-Manual test cases (FCIDECOMP.\*.02.\*) test the FCIDECOMP software can be used to
+Manual test cases test the FCIDECOMP software
-decompress FC1 L1c NRT data via command line tools and
+can be used to decompress FC1 L1c NRT data
-via selected Java software (Panoply) and via the Data Tailor Software.
+via selected Java Software and via the Data Tailor Software (FICDECOMP.JAVA.TC.01.01 and FCIDECOMP.JAVA.TP.01.01),
+and that it can be installed using the offline dependencies repository hosted at **TBD** (FCIDECOMP.OFF.TP.01.01).
+`Panoply` is taken as reference for decompression via Java Software

 .. _organization_of_test_cases_conventions: